kevikoech/blender_addon_tutorial/readme.rst

-Notice this addon does not do anything related to Blender, (the ``bpy`` module is not imported for example).
+Notice this addon does not do anything related to Blender, (the :mod:`bpy` module is not imported for example).

 This is a contrived example of an addon that serves to illustrate the point that the base requirements of an addon are simple.

-An addon will typically register operators, panels, menu items etc, but its worth noting that _any_ script can do this, when executed from the text editor or even the interactive console - there is nothing inherently different about an addon that allows it to integrate with Blender, such functionality is just provided by the ``bpy`` module for any script to access.
+An addon will typically register operators, panels, menu items etc, but its worth noting that _any_ script can do this, when executed from the text editor or even the interactive console - there is nothing inherently different about an addon that allows it to integrate with Blender, such functionality is just provided by the :mod:`bpy` module for any script to access.

 So an addon is just a way to encapsulate a Python module in a way a user can easily utilize.